Don't wait!

 - Consider your cabinets: Ideally, flooring will complement a room, from your kitchen cabinets to your appliances.
 It’s usually better to stick to kitchen flooring ideas with a color or material that contrasts with your cabinetry some, rather than matching it exactly.

-- Calculate all the costs: When deciding whether a particular kitchen floor works with your budget, don’t forget to factor installation costs and the price of accessories, such as underlayment or pads.
+- Calculate all the costs: When deciding whether a particular kitchen floor works with your budget, don’t forget to factor in installation costs and accessories, such as underlayment or pads.